netdata/helmchart/charts/netdata/README.md

 | `child.configs.kubelet`    | Contents of the child's `go.d/k8s_kubelet.conf` that drives the kubelet collector     | Update metrics every sec, do not retry to detect the endpoint, look for the kubelet metrics at http://127.0.0.1:10255/metrics |
 | `child.configs.kubeproxy`  | Contents of the child's `go.d/k8s_kubeproxy.conf` that drives the kubeproxy collector | Update metrics every sec, do not retry to detect the endpoint, look for the coredns metrics at http://127.0.0.1:10249/metrics |

-To deploy additional netdata user configuration files, you will need to add similar entries to either the parent.configs or the child. configs arrays.
+To deploy additional netdata user configuration files, you will need to add similar entries to either the `parent.configs` or the `child.configs` arrays.
 Regardless of whether you add config files that reside directly under `/etc/netdata` or in a subdirectory such as `/etc/netdata/go.d`, you can use the already provided configurations as reference.
 For reference, the `parent.configs` the array includes an `example` alarm that would get triggered if the python.d `example` module was enabled.

 Note that with the default configuration of this chart, the parent does the health checks and triggers alarms, but does not collect much data.
 As a result, the only other configuration files that might make sense to add to the parent are